icy-imaging/pom-icy/README.md

 </parent>
 ```

-There is three profiles to facilitate project management:
+There is two profiles to facilitate project management:
-- `core`: Dedicated to Icy core parts development (kernel and its dependencies).
-  Runs by default `clean` and `package`&ast; goals.
 - `plugin`: Dedicated to Icy plugin development (including default dependencies and rules).
   Runs by default `clean` and `package`&ast; goals.
 - `library`: Dedicated to plugin library which need dependencies extraction, in which case you need to define artifact(s) to extract through the _artifact-to-extract_ property.